AwalaApp/codelabs/codelabs/nodejs-pong.md

 - Domain name: `_rpdc._tcp.your-domain.com` if you want `your-domain.com` to be the public address, or `_rpdc._tcp.subdomain.your-domain.com` if you want `subdomain.your-domain.com` to be the public address.
 Alternatively, if you have to specify these fields separately, use:
   - Service: `_rpdc`.
   - Protocol: `_tcp` or TCP.
-  - Domain name: `your-domain.com` or `subdomain.your-domain.com`.
+  - Name: `your-domain.com` or `subdomain.your-domain.com`.
 - Value: `0 5 443 [YOUR-GAE-APP-DOMAIN]`.
 Alternatively, if you have to specify these fields separately, use:
  - Priority: `0`.
  - Weight: `5`.
  - Port: `443`.
  - Target: Your GAE app domain (e.g., `pong-codelab.nw.r.appspot.com`).

-For example, if you were to point the public address `pong-codelab.awala.services` to `https://pong-codelab.nw.r.appspot.com` using Cloudflare as the DNS provider, you'd do the following:
+For example, if you were to map the public address `pong-codelab.awala.services` to `https://pong-codelab.nw.r.appspot.com` using Cloudflare as the DNS provider, you'd do the following:

 ![](images/nodejs-pong/srv-record-cloudflare.png)